Bat4E/Bat4E/README.md

 # Efrain

 ## About Me
-I'm a Junior Computer Science student, currently working on building Data Structures from scratch.
+I'm a Senior Computer Science student, currently working on building Data Structures from scratch.
 I love learning about what we can do with our programming skills.
 I'm hoping to learn how to develop Software in the future as well as becoming a Game Developer.
 I'm open to working with anything programming related in any programming language.

 ## Skills
 -Programming Languages: